ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getLiveWatershed*

-Retrieves the current status of the LiveWatershed setting, indicating whether project-specific watershed rules are applied for live content.
-This function helps ensure compliance with content restrictions based on the project's requirements.
+Retrieves the current status of the live watershed setting, which determines whether content restrictions based on watershed rules are applied during live broadcasts.
+This function is essential for users who want to ensure appropriate content filtering is active for live programming.

 ### Related Functions
-[setLiveWatershed](#setLiveWatershed) : Enables or disables the application of watershed rules for live content.
+[setLiveWatershed](#setLiveWatershed) : Enables or disables the live watershed setting.

 ### Events